victorgarrido1/weather-dashboard/README.md

 ## Questions or Comments
-If you have any quesitons or comments about this application, please feel free to reach me onGithub.
+If you have any questions or comments about this application, please feel free to reach me onGithub.
 I can also be reached via email: vgarrido009@gmail.com

-X -- Learning along the way -vg
+x -- learning along the way -vg